Lombiq/NodeJs-Extensions/Readme.md

 ### Installation and usage

-If you're using `Node.js` 16.9 or later, you can enable `pnpm` by once executing `corepack enable`.
-In earlier versions of `Node.js` you will need to install `pnpm` globally by running this command: `npm install pnpm -g`.
+If you're using `Node.js` 16.9 or later, `pnpm` will be used automatically.
+With earlier versions of `Node.js` you will need to install `pnpm` version 6 globally by running this command: `npm install pnpm@v6 -g`.

 ## Contributing and support